 Get rid of adverbs.

-“Adverbs make your prose really week.”
+“Adverbs make your prose really weak.”

-“Adverbs make your prose week.”
+“Adverbs make your prose weak.”

 Now, compare the first sentence with the second one.
 Did you need the word “really” to make your point?
 In fact, I’d argue that getting rid of “really” made that sentence stronger and more assertive.

 Here’s the thing.
-If you want people to listen to you, trust you, act on your words, then you have to sound convincing first.
+If you want people to listen to you, trust you, and act on your words, then you have to sound convincing first.
 Adverbs make your words weak, so avoid them the best you can.

-Grammarly Premium can help you spot adverbs (very, really, just, and adjectives with the added “-ly” at the end are the most common types of modifiers we use in our writing.)
+Grammarly can help you spot adverbs (very, really, just, and adjectives with the added “-ly” at the end are the most common types of modifiers we use in our writing.)

 Get rid of passive sentences.

 Passive sentences are just as bad as adverbs.
 However, sometimes they can’t be helped, and that’s fine.
-Again, use Grammarly Premium or Hemingway app to catch all passive sentences, and then try to rework them to make them active.
+Again, use Grammarly or the Hemingway app to catch all passive sentences, and then try to rework them to make them active.

 Avoid grammar expletives.

 Grammar expletives are sentences that start with here, there, or it, and are followed by a verb to be.
-These sentences end up using unnecessary words that add zero value to your writing, other than making your word-count go higher.
+These sentences end up using unnecessary words that add zero value to your writing, other than making your word count go higher.

 — There are a lot of bloggers who teach online courses.